Funding Opportunities for Associated Faculty

 The Program should be credited in any resulting publication(s).

 Conference Travel Grants

 The Program will reimburse associated faculty members for travel to one conference per academic year (July 1–June 30) to present on a Latin American topic.
-For 2012-13, the expenses are capped at $1,750 per conference.
-No prior application is necessary; reimbursement requests may be submitted at anytime during the academic year (these should include a completed, signed business travel expense report, original receipts, boarding passes, and a photocopy of the conference program).
+For 2014-15, the expenses are capped at $1,100 per conference.
+No prior application is necessary; reimbursement requests may be submitted at any time during the academic year (these should include a completed, signed business expense reimbursement form, original receipts, boarding passes, and a photocopy of the conference program).

-PLAS entertains proposals to subsidize the translation of faculty publications into Spanish or Portuguese, and the translation of Spanish or Portuguese publications into English ($1,500 maximum per year, July 1–June 30).
+PLAS entertains proposals to subsidize the translation of faculty publications into Spanish or Portuguese, and the translation of Spanish or Portuguese publications into English (July 1–June 30).
 To apply, please send a brief request, including publication details, to firstname.lastname@example.org.
 PLAS should be credited in the resulting re-publication.

 Guest Speakers in Courses & Course-Related Field Trips

 PLAS entertains proposals from faculty who are teaching sponsored or cross-listed courses, to cover travel expenses and honoraria for in-class guest speakers (two per semester maximum per faculty member).
 These funds can also be used to cover field trips to exhibitions, plays, concerts, or similar cultural events in the New York-Philadelphia corridor.
 To apply, please send a brief description of the proposed activity, together with a budget, to email@example.com.